jun-low/vue-cryptopare/README.md

 # crypto-compare

-This website indexes the 10 cryptocurrencies by [market cap](https://coinmarketcap.com) (how much the sum of all coins is collectively worth), and gives you an easy way to compare cryptocurrency performance and results every 10 seconds.
+This website indexes the 10 cryptocurrencies by [market cap](https://coinmarketcap.com) (how much the sum of all coins is collectively worth), and gives users an easy way to compare cryptocurrency performance and results in every 10 seconds.

 👉 https://crypto-compare.now.sh/